 Dog-friendly central city digs

 There are a range of hospo folk getting every tail in town wagging, as they open their space up to accommodate four-legged locals.

-If you’re a dog owner looking for a coffee fix and somewhere to settle for an hour or two of work, coffee roasters at C4 Coffee and The Anchorage have free wifi as well as plenty of room in the sun and shade for your friend to sit, lie down and play dead.
+If you’re a dog owner looking for a coffee fix and somewhere to settle for an hour or two of work, coffee roasters at C4 Coffee have free wifi as well as plenty of room in the sun and shade for your friend to sit, lie down and play dead.
 Cultured pooches will love the surroundings of The Arts Centre’s café, Bunsen, while hipster hounds are very welcome to join their owners for a bodgie at Smash Palace.